-Thank you for your GENEROUS donations to our Neil Armstrong Adopt-A-Family drive.
+Thank you for your GENEROUS donations to our Neil Armstrong Toy Drive.
 It is overwhelming to see students, staff and parents bring in armfuls of gifts all week.
 It will make such a difference to families not as fortunate as us.

 We have such a strong community of volunteers who spend a great deal of their time here at school working with students, teaching art lessons, providing reading intervention, working on the grounds, hanging pictures, stuffing Tuesday Folders and being here when we need them.
 Our students thrive because they have support at home and at school.

 We have an amazing group of parents in our Academic Booster Eagle Fund.
 I hope you can find some time to join us to raise money for our kids AND have a fabulous time at the Dinner at the Blackhawk Museum in March.
 Perhaps you can stop by one of our booster meetings or a PTA meeting.
 The meetings are filled with friendly people who only there to support our kids, our teachers, and our parent community.
 Our PTA is one of the hardest working groups I have ever come across and they do it with a smile.
 We look forward to continuing the school year with all our technology in place raised courtesy of our Academic Boosters because of their efforts our students will engage in 21st Century learning in the computer lab and the classroom.